kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

   </body>
 </html>
 {% endprism %}
-This is done so each example folder doesn't need its own copy of jQuery.
+Either `index.html` or `scripts.js` will change with each new example.

 All code example links will open in a new browser window.
 Raw code for all the examples is located in the GitHub repo.
 <a name="what-is-ajax"></a>
 ### What Is AJAX
 The most important thing to understand about AJAX is that the `XMLHttpRequest` object is the centerpiece of an AJAX implementation.
-With that in mind, <a href="http://www.w3.org/TR/XMLHttpRequest/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the W3C's XMLHttpRequest specification</a> provides the best, and simplest, definition to what AJAX is:
+With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the W3C's XMLHttpRequest specification</a> provides the best, and simplest, definition to what AJAX is:

 > *"The XMLHttpRequest object is an API for fetching resources."*

 That's the best way to describe it: `XMLHttpRequest` is used to find resources on a remote web server and place them on the page.
-It has the ability to do this "asynchronously", meaning that it can load resources onto specific parts of the page without having to completely reload or refresh the page.
+It has the ability to do this "asynchronously", meaning that *it can load resources onto specific parts of the page without having to completely reload or refresh the page.*
 <a name="brief-history-ajax"></a>
 ### A brief history of AJAX
 The roots of AJAX goes back to roughly early 1999: [according to JavaScript creator, Brendan Eich](http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918), Microsoft was using Java to make asynchronous data requests inside its Outlook Web Access application.
 Due to a disagreement between Microsoft and Sun (who owned Java), Microsoft removed Java from their application.